2200092/CS220AU-DP-2022/README.md

 ### in week 6
 - Search for interesting books and materials that I can use for my website.
 - Start drafting information on the main topic on the website.
+### in week 7
+- Search for interesting photos and videos to add.